-Fleming Reserve post development
+Fleming Reserve Post development

-Alternative Water Source for the Darling Scarp
+Alternative water source for the Darling Escarpment

-The concept involves evaluating the potential of providing an alternative fit for purpose water source for the irrigation of POS in the hill's environment, where groundwater supplies are scarce.
+The concept involves evaluating the potential of providing an alternative fit for purpose water source for the irrigation of its POS in the hills environment, where groundwater supplies are scarce.

-The project involves the recovery of harvested stored stormwater and piping the water to the hills environment (Figure12).
+The project involves the recovery of harvested stored stormwater and piping the water to the hills environment (Figure 12).

-Increasing the capacity of the current annual harvested stormwater from 100,000kl to 230,000kl.
+Increasing the capacity of the current annual harvested stormwater from 50 million litres to 200 million litres.